 Where Is the Team in KenPom’s Efficiency Metrics?

 For the last few years, Reddit user /u/locknload03 has produced original content analyzing KenPom data dating back to its earliest days of the 2001-02 season in the days leading up to the NCAA Tournament.
 The poster found that every national champion since 2002 has been placed in the top 25 of KenPom’s rankings on Selection Sunday.
-Additionally, all but one champion was in the top 25 for adjusted offensive efficiency, according to KenPom, on their Selection Sundays (2014 UConn was 58th), and all but one champion was in the top 40 for adjusted defensive efficiency, based on KenPom (2021 Baylor was 44th). /u/locknload03 has discovered other shared qualities among most college basketball champs from the last two decades, some of which have been covered in this article, and all of which is worth checking out.
+Additionally, all but one champion was in the top 25 for adjusted offensive efficiency, according to KenPom, on their Selection Sundays (2014 UConn was 58th), and all but one champion was in the top 40 for adjusted defensive efficiency, based on KenPom (2021 Baylor was 44th). /u/locknload03 has discovered other shared qualities among most college basketball champs from the last two decades, some of which have been covered in this article, and all of which are worth checking out.